thinkful-ei-cheetah/petful-server-elan-jonathan/README.md

-# Express Boilerplate!
+# Petful API

-This is a boilerplate project used for starting new projects!
+This is the supplemental API for the pet adoption project called Petful (Link to live client: ).

-## How do set up?
+## How do you set it up?

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to get up and running locally:

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
-2. `cd` into the cloned repository
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
-4. Install the node dependencies `npm install`
+1. Install the node dependencies with `npm install`.
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+2. Start the server with `npm run dev`

 ## Scripts

-Start the application `npm start`

-Start nodemon for the application `npm run dev`

-Run the tests in watch mode `npm test`
+Run the tests `npm test`

-## Deploying

-When your new project is ready for deployment, add a new heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.